acegal1/stock-analysis/README.md

 Sheets(yearValue).Activate
     For j = 2 To RowCount

-'5a) Get the total volume for the current ticker.
+'a) Get the total volume for the current ticker.
     If Cells(j, 1).Value = ticker Then

         totalVolume = totalVolume + Cells(j, 8).Value

      End If

-'5b) Get the starting price for the current ticker.
+'b) Get the starting price for the current ticker.

     If Cells(j - 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then